By Rachid Acim

 Yet, the common denominator between all these transliterations is the quality of praise which the Prophet excellently embodied, and for which he was known amidst all human beings.

-Recent media reports have demonstrated that “Muhammed” is the most popular name worldwide.
+Recent media reports have demonstrated that “Mohammed” is the most popular name worldwide.
 The Telegraph run the following headline: “Mohammed, The Nation’s (Secret) Favorite Name,” while The Jerusalem Post, Israel’s best-selling and most-read English daily opted for another headline: “‘Muhammad’ Ranked Most Popular Boys’ Name in England.”

 Statistics have shown that most baby girls take the name of “Olivia”; this name is becoming more common in England in recent days.
-Yet, the most commonly used name given to baby boys undoubtedly goes for the name “Muhammed.”
+Yet, the most commonly used name given to baby boys undoubtedly goes for the name “Mohammed.”

 The same name has already gained the top list in Amsterdam, Copenhagen and Brussels.
 And given the multitude variations of the Muslim name just mentioned above, there is a great fear lest true figures and official statistics would disclose the striking reality about the ubiquity of the name.

-It is consequently estimated that more than 150 million men as well as boys bear the name Muhammed in many parts of the world.
+It is consequently estimated that more than 150 million men as well as boys bear the name Mohammed in many parts of the world.
 Though spelled differently, the three consonants keep the same place – unchanged.

-In 2007, the BBC reported that Muhammed was the second most popular given name for boys in Britain, combining 14 spelling variations.
+In 2007, the BBC reported that Mohammed was the second most popular given name for boys in Britain, combining 14 spelling variations.
 In 2009, the name had grown substantially in popularity.
-And with London 2012 Olympics, many parents plump for the name again after the greatest performance and the highest achievement of Mo (Muhammed) Farah, the current 10000 m Olympic champion, who granted England two gold medals.
+And with London 2012 Olympics, many parents plump for the name again after the greatest performance and the highest achievement of Mo (Mohammed) Farah, the current 10000 m Olympic champion, who granted England two gold medals.

 Confessedly, Muslims see in Mohammed – the Prophet – a symbol of love and peace, a paragon of excellence in all fields.
 This is why they seek to follow his guidance and emulate him blindly.